Procedures and Guidelines

 Regular and punctual attendance is essential.
 Active participation is expected in all learning environments, including lectures, labs, seminars, tutorials, small groups, and clinical sessions.

-As per the University of Saskatchewan policy, Undergraduate Medical Education (UGME) will provide reasonable accommodations to students who experience barriers to their education on the basis of a prohibited ground under the Saskatchewan Human Rights Code.
+As per the University of Saskatchewan Duty to Accommodate policy, Undergraduate Medical Education (UGME) will provide reasonable accommodations to students who experience barriers to their education on the basis of a prohibited ground under the Saskatchewan Human Rights Code.
 Accommodations must be made up to the point of undue hardship and must not compromise the essential requirements of the program.

 Failure to meet attendance requirements may result in